langjam/jam0001/Boole/README.md

 or defaults to python 2 when python is called: set the "PYTHON_EXECUTABLE" environment variable to your preferred python executable that's at least python3.8.

+In this python install, be sure to add the following libraries:

+* noise
+* matplotlib

 # LangJam

 This programming language was written as a submission to the first LangJam